A Doubled Adjacency Spectral Embedding Approach to Graph Clustering: Graph Clustering with Doubled Adjacency Spectral Embedding

 \subsection{Doubled Adjacency Spectral Embedding (DASE)}

-In the following, we introduce our square transformed adjacency matrix which we would use to perform our clustering to detect core and periphery communities. \begin{definition}[Doubled adjacency matrix ($\tilde{A}$)] Given an adjacency matrix $A \in \{0, 1\}^{N \times N}$, the doubled adjacency matrix $\tilde{A} \in [0,N]^{N \times N}$ is defined as
+In the following, we introduce our square-transformed adjacency matrix which we will use to perform our clustering to detect core and periphery communities.
+We begin by discussing the doubled adjacency matrix.